theicfire/makefiletutorial/src/index.md

 autotoc: true
 ---

 <b>I built this guide because I could never quite wrap my head around understanding Makefiles.</b> They seemed awash with hidden rules and esoteric symbols, and asking simple questions didn’t yield simple answers.
 To solve this, I sat down for several weekends and read everything I could about Makefiles.
-I’ve congregated the most critical knowledge into this guide, where I help you learn Make through a series of descriptive, self contained examples that you can run yourself.
+I've condensed the most critical knowledge into this guide.
+Each topic has a brief description and a self contained example that you can run yourself.

-If you mostly understand Make, consider checking out the Makefile Cookbook, which has a template for medium sizes projects with ample comments about what each part of the Makefile is doing.
+If you mostly understand Make, consider checking out the Makefile Cookbook, which has a <b>template for medium sized projects</b> with ample comments about what each part of the Makefile is doing.

 Good luck, and I hope you are able to slay the confusing world of Makefiles!